 · Senior Housing: For some CCRCs may be too expensive.
 In Massachusetts, most towns offer affordable apartments for seniors who meet certain financial requirements.
 Usually, the rent will be one third of your income.
 Most senior housing apartments provide some social support and activities for the residents.
 If you need more care in the future, and meet the financial requirements, MassHealth offers excellent programs for seniors that wish to stay living in the community, but need more care.

 4. Make sure you have “Aging Allies”: “Aging Allies” are people that are ready to help you if you should need more care.
 They are your safety net.
 Who qualifies as an aging ally?
 An elder law attorney, friend, doctor, financial advisor, accountant, geriatric care manager, trusted neighbor, senior center staff, staff at your senior living community/apartment, relatives who may live out of town, or anyone you can trust.
 Ideally you would have at least two or three aging allies.
 Checks and balances help protect you from being taken advantage of.
 It is important to try to maintain contact with your aging allies at least every six months.

-At Senior Solutions, we are aging allies and we have relationships with many professionals that are ready to help.
+Visit SoloAllies.com to find professionals near you who support seniors who are aging alone.
+If you live in the Boston area, at Senior Solutions, we are aging allies and we have relationships with many professionals that are ready to help.
 If you don’t have anyone to count on, we can help you establish your aging allies.
 Watching a movie like “I Care A Lot” can be thought provoking.
 Planning in advance is critical to make sure that the unlikely scenario in this movie, won’t ever happen to you.
 We can help you ensure that you wishes will be honored and look forward to your future without fear.